Published 2014-09-22.

 and the resulting chain of partial functions is able to handle the union of all the input types and values of the individual partial functions.

-s, however the cost is that a new intermediate Future
+When many combinators are applied to Futures, however the cost is that a new intermediate Future

 will be created for each combinator, and that means more expensive context switching.